Liverpool sink Brighton to move within three points of Man City

 Issued on: Modified:

-Brighton (United Kingdom) (AFP) – Liverpool closed the gap on Premier League leaders Manchester City to three points as Luis Diaz and Mohamed Salah sealed a 2-0 win against Brighton on Saturday.
+Brighton (United Kingdom) (AFP) – Jurgen Klopp faces an anxious wait over Mohamed Salah's fitness after Liverpool closed the gap on Premier League leaders Manchester City to three points with a 2-0 win against Brighton on Saturday.

 While City are in fine form, Liverpool's hot streak is equally impressive.